Books In Boats At The Libreria Acqua Alta Bookstore in Venice – Estimated reading time: 7 minutes

-Just last summer, I ticked off one of my travel bucket list dreams to visit Venice, a city that I’d only ever read about in travel magazines.
+Just a few years ago, I ticked off one of my travel bucket list dreams to visit Venice, a city that I’d only ever read about in travel magazines.
 While I did lots of the typical touristy things like ride in a gondola, drink a Bellini, and walk through the endless maze of narrow streets alongside the canals, I made it a point to check out some of the more weird and offbeat things in Venice, like the hands sculpture in the Grand Canal.

 Of course, it also meant a visit to the city’s most famous bookstore, Libreria Acqua Alta.
 I always love a good bookstore, not only for the purpose of buying books but to simply soak up the ambience.
 I could easily spend hours wandering through a bookstore, paging through books, delighting in the selection, pondering which one to purchase, and then running home with something to read that very night.
 My suitcases often get heavier on my return flights home because I cram them fill of so many books.